 Intricate detailing, material choices, colour palettes and other features won’t make up for a design subject that is out of proportion with it’s own elements and its surrounding environment.
 For example, a building that is overpowered by neighbouring facades or a large piece of furniture that focuses attention where it shouldn’t.
 With 3D printed massing models, we can explore spatial relationships through experimentation to ensure forms are in harmony with each other.
 The added benefit is that there are no distractions.
 The basic nature of massing models means that you can get the fundamentals right before honing in on detail.

 Certain massing models can be built like LEGO.
 You can add, subtract and move pieces in a playful way – analysing and documenting each design option as you go along.
 For example, if we were redesigning the layout an open-plan makerspace, we could literally explore a hundred design options in just a few hours.
 And because it’s like LEGO, it’s a fun process too!

 Yes you can create shadow studies in various 3D software packages but there’s something special and valuable about exploring light and shadow on tangible models.
 By simulating the movement of the sun, you can shine a lamp onto massing models and examine how shadows are formed throughout the day.
 The great thing about doing this on a LEGO-like massing model is that you can play with light in real-time.
 Don’t like the way a shadow is cast?
 Move or reorientate pieces of your model to figure out what works best.

-If you're a teacher, we're sure you're wondering how this type of activity can be used in the classroom.
+If you’re a teacher, we’re sure you’re wondering how this type of activity can be used in the classroom.
 Below is an overview video of a lesson plan where students redesign their own classroom using massing/volumetric models.
-The lesson forms part of PrintLab Classroom – our online portal of 3D printing lesson plans and projects.
-If you'd like to have a FREE 7-day to a selection of projects from PrintLab Classroom, head here to get started!
+If you’d like to have a FREE trial to a selection of projects from PrintLab, head here to get started!